 Today I want to consider “never alone” from a different angle.
-The photo above is a group of the new friends I made in my new hometown, here in the Low Country of the Carolinas, when we joined together to write my first book.
-The Widow or Widower Next Door (available in the bookstore on this site, and on Amazon.
+As an example, the photo above is a group of the new friends I made in my new hometown, here in the Low Country of the Carolinas, when we joined together to write my first book.
+The Widow or Widower Next Door.

 All of us in this picture had been widowed but a short time, only a few years.
 All of us, to the person, thought that we were the only ones, that we were alone in this awful experience.
 Intellectually, of course, we knew better, but it sure felt that way.
 We sure felt alone.
 Meeting other widows and widowers helped all of us a great deal to come to terms with some aspects of loss.
 We were not alone; we were not the only ones.
 Somehow, seeing evidence of that, meeting other grievers, made the whole road a little less scary.
 We knew we would survive, we would begin to heal, and we would continue to achieve.
 Never quite in the same way, but we would move forward.

-With this idea in mind, I’ve created some Pinterest boards that may interest some of you.
+Also with this idea in mind, I’ve created some Pinterest boards that may interest some of you.
 I have a board about books I like on grieving and healing, one about movies and books featuring widows and widowers, and a couple of boards about famous celebrities and historical figures who were widowed.
+Most importantly, there are stories of hope and healing and some practical tips to find both.
 I didn’t make a board about them, but on bad days I think about my widowed family and ancestors and remember how well they managed.
 It gives me hope.
 I hope these Pinterest boards will give others hope, as well.

 Check them out on my Pinterest account at https://www.pinterest.com/mhoct6462/ Then come back and tell me what you think.
 Why?
 Because we are never alone!

 Receive more blog posts like this one directly to your inbox.
 Subscribe by going to the “Subscribe” tab at the top of the page, and where it says “Join Us”, sign up, and don’t miss another post!